andrewgdotcom/ason/ason.md

 It is also possible to define EBCDIC Structured Obect Notation by extension.
 While ESON is not expected to be used natively by any application, it is defined so that a roundtrip conversion of ASCII->EBCDIC->ASCII remains well-behaved.

-All of the C0 controls with meaning at the ASON layer have equivalents in EBCDIC, many of them with the same binary values (indicated by **).
+All of the C0 controls with meaning at the ASON layer have equivalents in EBCDIC, many of them with the same binary representation (indicated by **).

 Forbidden characters: